curiousoffice/playbook/README.rst

 - Eager loading
 - HTTP caching

-Page caching is the heaviest handed technique we have, but if we can cache an entire page and push it into a CDN, that will be the fastest option.
+Page caching is the most heavy-handed technique available, but if we are able to cache an entire page and push it into a CDN, it will be the fastest option.

 Communications
 ==============

-Everyone who works at sophilabs has a responsibility to engage professionally with clients.
+Everyone who works at sophilabs has the responsibility to engage professionally with clients.
-As a developer or designer, we undoubtedly are involved in emails, phone calls, or chats with clients.
+As a developer or designer, we are undoubtedly involved in emails, phone calls, or chats with clients.
 In these interactions, we always demonstrate respect and professionalism.